 - Periodic Evaluation: In order to continue the development of strong partnerships, GEO will evaluate each program or partnership after a period of 3-5 years and prior to the renewal of any agreements.
 This process may consist of an on-site evaluation, student feedback, and consistent communication between NU and the partner institution.
 It is important that NU continuously works with the partner institution to provide the best opportunities for students to support their academic and professional career.

-For any questions regarding international study partnerships, please contact either Garrett Margliotti, Senior Associate Director of Students and Program Development, at 617-373-8781 or at firstname.lastname@example.org or Kristina Kutsukos, Program Development Associate, at 617-373-5123 or at email@example.com for further information or to schedule an appointment.
+For any questions regarding international study partnerships, please contact either Jenna Garchar, Assistant Director of Program Development, at 617-373-3945 or at email@example.com or the Global Experience Office at 617-373-5276 or at firstname.lastname@example.org for further information or to schedule an appointment.